oroinc/documentation/user/back-office/sales/price-lists/manual.rst

 1. Navigate to **Sales > Price Lists** in the main menu.

-2. Click on the price list that you would like to add the price into.
+2. Click on the price list to which you would like to add the price.
-   The price list details open.

 3. Click **+ Add Product Price**.
    The **Add Product Price** dialog appears.